cao1629/cao1629-cpp-lib/log_structure_kv/README.md

 For now, we don't support concurrent accesses, so we just need one page in memory for buffering.
-Once this page is full, we write it to a file.
+Once this page is full, we flush it to a file.
 We also have a background thread to compact files periodically to remove duplicates and handle deletion marker.